GreyCorbel/CosmosLite/README.md

 For Confidential client flow, use own ClientId with Client Secret or Certificate.

-For Azure Managed identity, supported environments are Azure VM and Azure App Service / App Function - all cases with System Managed Identity and User Managed Identity.
+For Azure Managed identity, supported environments are Azure VM and Azure App Service / App Function - all cases with System Managed Identity and User-assigned Managed Identity.

 Supported authentication flows for Public client are `Interactive` (via web view/browser) or `DeviceCode` (with code displayed on command line and authentication handled by user in independent browser session)

 Authentication allows separate credentials for every Cosmos DB account, so in single script / powershell session, you can connect to multiple Cosmos DB accounts with different credentials at the same time.

 ## Samples
-Few sample below, also see help that comes with commands of the module.
+Few samples below, also see help that comes with commands of the module.

 ### Connection to DB
 ```powershell